ckeditor/ckeditor5/docs/framework/development-tools.md

 # Development tools

-In this guide you will learn about developer tools that will help you develop and debug CKEditor 5 plugins and features.
+In this guide you will learn about developer tools that will help you develop and debug CKEditor&nbsp;5 plugins and features.

-## CKEditor 5 inspector
+## CKEditor&nbsp;5 inspector

-The official [CKEditor 5 inspector](https://github.com/ckeditor/ckeditor5-inspector) provides a set of rich debugging tools for editor internals like {@link framework/architecture/editing-engine#model model}, {@link framework/architecture/editing-engine#view view}, and {@link framework/architecture/core-editor-architecture#commands commands}.
+The official [CKEditor&nbsp;5 inspector](https://github.com/ckeditor/ckeditor5-inspector) provides a set of rich debugging tools for editor internals like {@link framework/architecture/editing-engine#model model}, {@link framework/architecture/editing-engine#view view}, and {@link framework/architecture/core-editor-architecture#commands commands}.

 It allows you to observe changes to the data structures and the selection live in the editor, which is particularly helpful when developing new rich-text editor features or getting to understand the existing ones.

-{@img assets/img/framework-development-tools-inspector.jpg Screenshot of the CKEditor 5 inspector attached to a WYSIWYG editor instance.}
+{@img assets/img/framework-development-tools-inspector.jpg Screenshot of the CKEditor&nbsp;5 inspector attached to a WYSIWYG editor instance.}

 ### Importing the inspector